Personal pronouns in Romanian

 Here is the pronunciation of the Romanian personal pronouns.

-You are (where "you" refers to a single person)
+(where "you" refers to a single person)

 He is (long form)